Vyral/josh-anderson-recruiting/_posts/2020-01-06-business-planning-clinic-2020.md

 date: 2020-01-06 15:36:00
 tags:
 excerpt: >-
-  You’re invited to attend Focus Day 2020, where we’ll walk you through the steps you need to take to set yourself up for success in 2020.
+  You’re invited to attend Business Planning Clinic 2020, where we’ll walk you through the steps you need to take to set yourself up for success in 2020.
 enclosure:
 pullquote:
 enclosure_type: video/mp4